HumitZX/Universo/README.md

 The pass-key requested to run this program is **PK-204**.

 ## Development
 The program was completely implemented in [Sinclair BASIC](https://en.wikipedia.org/wiki/Sinclair_BASIC).
-As the total information collected for this program exceeded the usual 48K limit, it was splitted in several small parts that where pre-stored in the available ***M:*** unit, and loaded on demand.
+As the total information collected for this program exceeded the usual 48K limit, it was split in several small parts that were pre-stored in the available ***M:*** unit, and loaded on demand.

 ### Intermediate programs
 - UNIVERSO, with 247 bytes, is the main loader.
 It loads the screen, and the secondary loader (*CARGADOR*).